 Syndromic Surveillance messaging allows both outpatient and inpatient facilities to report cheif complaint or reason for visit-type data to the North Dakota Department of Health (NDDoH) Division of Disease Control using an automated and secure process for the purpse of early detection of potential disease events.
 NDDoH is able to accept both test and continuous messaging from hospitals and ambulatory providers looking to fulfill requirements for stages one and two of Meaningful Use for syndromic surviellance.

 First, your facility will need to determine if the facility's Electronic Health Record (EHR) can send an electronic file in Health Level 7 (HL7) format.
 Disease Control will accept ADT messages in either HL7 version 2.3.1 or HL7 version 2.5.1, with preference given to 2.5.1 when possible.
 Please use the following resources for specific information on expected message content and structure:

 These guides can be used by both facilities and ambulatory providers.
 NDDoH knows ambulatory providers may be concerned that the information they have to send is slightly different.
 In our experience, our ambulatory providers have been able to use these guides with little modification to the standard message structure.
-We will work with providers during the testing phase to ensure we are receiving the information that is most vital for the purposes of meaningful use objectives.
+We will work with providers during the testing phase to ensure we are receiving the information that is most vital for the purposes of meaningful use public health objectives.
 Although Disease Control will be available to provide some assistance with mapping, the provider IT personnel and software vendors will be responsible for most of the coding and implementation.

 Generally, NDDoH expects to receive messages at least once per day for every day the facility is open.
 NDDoH sends information to our syndomic surviellance system three times per day, so large facilities may be asked to send information two or three times per day if possible.